Mauro Tassotti: Style of play

-Tassotti was mostly used as a right-back, but he could also play as central defender when necessary, and often played in this role earlier on in his career.
+Tassotti was mostly used as a right back, but he could also play as centre back when necessary, and often played in this role earlier on in his career.
 He even played as a central or defensive midfielder on occasion.
-Regarded as one of Italy's greatest defenders, and as one of the best full-backs of his generation, he is mostly remembered for his role alongside Maldini, Baresi, Galli and Costacurta in the legendary Milan backline of the late 1980s and early 1990s, under Sacchi and Capello, which is considered one of the greatest defences of all-time.
-Tassotti was a tenacious defensive minded full-back who was known for his strength, anticipation and defensive awareness, as well as his marking ability, positional sense and tactical intelligence.
+Regarded as one of Italy's greatest defenders, and as one of the best full backs of his generation, he is mostly remembered for his role alongside Maldini, Baresi, Galli and Costacurta in the legendary Milan backline of the late 1980s and early 1990s, under Sacchi and Capello, which is considered one of the greatest defences of all time.
+Tassotti was a tenacious, defensive minded full back who was known for his strength, anticipation and defensive awareness, as well as his marking ability, positional sense and tactical intelligence.
 These attributes made him extremely adept at reading the game and at covering defensively for his teammates, and allowed him to excel in Milan's zonal marking system, which used a high defensive line and the offside trap.
 While at Lazio, he earned a reputation for being an aggressive and hard-tackling defender as a youngster, with a strong character.
 At Milan, he developed into a more cautious, composed and consistent player, which led to him being nicknamed "The Professor".

-Although Tassotti primarily excelled defensively, he was a modern and versatile full-back who was also one of the first players in his position to be capable of being an offensive threat, due to his pace, athleticism, stamina, technique, and distribution, as well as his ability to make attacking runs, dribble and provide accurate crosses and assists from the right wing.
+Although Tassotti primarily excelled defensively, he was a modern and versatile full back who was also one of the first players in his position to be capable of being an offensive threat, due to his pace, athleticism, stamina, technique, control, and distribution, as well as his ability to make overlapping attacking runs, dribble, and provide accurate crosses and assists from the right wing.
 Although he was initially not known for being particularly skilful, Tassotti was later also highly regarded for his elegance on the ball and technical ability, which he was able to improve extensively under the tutelage of manager Nils Liedholm while at Milan.
 This later led his teammates to give him the nickname the new "Djalma Santos", in addition to his other nickname, "Il Tasso" ("The Badger" in Italian).